Error-resilient Reversal of Quantum Chaotic Dynamics Enabled by Scramblons

 representing an OTOC of operators ${\rm e}^{{\rm i}\phi\hat{O}_\alpha(t)}$ and $\hat{O}_\gamma$; (ii) At $\phi=0$, it becomes

 and this OTOC, also known as the Loschmidt echo, probes imperfections in the reversed dynamics.
-Both cases can be computed by scramblon theory \cite{ZhangTwowayApproachOutoftimeorder2022}, strongly suggesting that the general behavior of $F_{\alpha \gamma}(\phi,t)$, although more challenging to derive, can also be captured by scramblon theory.
+Both cases can be computed by scramblon theory \cite{ZhangTwowayApproachOutoftimeorder2022,ZhangSignatureScramblonEffective2024}, strongly suggesting that the general behavior of $F_{\alpha \gamma}(\phi,t)$, although more challenging to derive, can also be captured by scramblon theory.
 Indeed, as we show in the Supplementary Material~\cite{SM}, an ansatz for $F_{\alpha \gamma}(\phi,t)$ in the small-$\phi$ regime can be derived as:

-where $\{a,b,\varkappa,\Delta\}$ are all fitting parameters.
+where $\{a,b,\varkappa,\Delta\}$ are all fitting parameters that depend on $\alpha$ and $\gamma$.
 The $\phi=0$ limit of Eq.~\eqref{fitting} reproduces the Loschmidt echo (Eq.~\eqref{reduction2}), with $a\neq 0$ quantifying the reversal imperfection.
 We note that a recent theoretical work also discussed a similar issue in a specific solvable model \cite{swingleScramblingDynamicsImperfections2025}.